sevensense-robotics/core_research_manual/pages/getting_started.md

 ```

-As an alternative to the command above, the buffer size can be increased
-permanently by creating a file called
+This setting can be made permanent by creating a file called
 `/etc/sysctl.d/90-increase-network-buffers.conf` with the following content:

 ```